The links in this post contain affiliate links and I will receive a small commission if you make a purchase after

 I have been working on Project Herringbone the past couple of days.
 My inspiration is this fabric design, Herringbone Pond, by Joel Dewberry.
 I love how the herringbone is a little uneven, and gives the piece character.

 I started with a plain old terracotta planter, that I sprayed with a coat of white primer, then a coat of white paint.
-As that was drying, I used my paper cutter to cut a bunch of thin strips of sticky vinyl, about ¼ of an inch wide.
+As that was drying, I used my paper cutter to cut a bunch of thin strips of adhesive vinyl, about ¼ of an inch wide.

 Then I started placing the the vinyl, making my herringbone pattern, on the planter.
 I wanted the pattern to be slightly uneven, like the fabric.
 Not all the vinyl strips were exactly the same size, which was good.

 It took some time, you know, any time I try to focus on something the Sparkletots want to see and take my supplies, they were all about the vinyl strips.
 Projects like these usually involve playing a game of chase.
 Once I was happy with my vinyl taping job, I took the planter outside for more spray paint.
 I chose yellow, I’m not too sure why, but at the moment it felt right.
 Now I wish I would have chosen something more subdued.
 Oh well.

 I carefully removed the vinyl and sprayed a clear sealant on it.
 Once dry the planter got it’s very own succulent.